macloo/just_enough_code/README.md

 1. Always create a new folder for a new code project.
 2. Inside that folder, create three separate folders for *css, images,* and *scripts*.
 3. Save files into their proper folders.
 4. Use relative URLs for images and for links within the project, because this makes the project portable.
 When the complete folder is uploaded to a web server, everything will work just as it does on the local hard drive.
+Relative URLs and links are explained [in this video](https://www.youtube.com/watch?v=K9NVYCego_4&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=13).

 ### Document Structure